MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-faq.md

 ### For pay-as-you-go subscriptions, what happens after I cancel my subscription?

-For information about your subscription after its cancelled, see [What happens after I cancel my subscription?](https://docs.microsoft.com/azure/billing/billing-how-to-cancel-azure-subscription#what-happens-after-i-cancel-my-subscription)
+For information about your subscription after it's canceled, see [What happens after I cancel my subscription?](https://docs.microsoft.com/azure/billing/billing-how-to-cancel-azure-subscription#what-happens-after-i-cancel-my-subscription)

 ## Hive